 About the COA

-COA Mission Statement: The mission of the Bedford Council on Aging is to promote the health and well being and to enhance the quality of life of residents aged 60 and over, their families and caregivers in an age-friendly Bedford.
+The mission of the Bedford Council on Aging is to promote well-being and enhance the quality of life of seniors in an age-friendly Bedford.

-To fulfill this Mission, the COA through its staff and Board seeks to:
+To fulfill its mission, the Council on Aging through its staff and Board seeks to:

 - Identify the interests, needs, and concerns of the age 60-and-over population of the town and their families.